 Goodbye, Vietnam!

 I thoroughly enjoyed the time we were docked in Ho Chi Minh City, and the time I spent visiting Cambodia.
 Although I feel like I missed a lot of Vietnam by going to Cambodia, it was amazing and I would make the same choice again.
-There’s so much more of Vietnam to explore and I hope to make it back someday to see more of it.
+There’s so much more of Vietnam to explore (like Ha Long Bay) and I hope to make it back someday to see more of it.
 It was time to sail onto to India where I was looking forward to visiting another Wonder of the World, the Taj Mahal!

 Read more about my adventures on Semester at Sea!